 Considerations for the catalog system

-The implications for the catalog requirements discussed above are detailed in “Metadata Recommendations for Geoscience Resources,” which is available from the USGIN document repository (http://repository.usgin.org/uri_gin/usgin/dlio/335), and has been posted to the GDSDPWG.net sharepoint site (http://gdsdpwg.net/Technical Documents/Candidate Specifications/USGIN_MetadataRecommendationsGeoscienceResources_v1.04.docx) for review and discussion.
+The implications for the catalog requirements discussed above are detailed in “Metadata Recommendations for Geoscience Resources,” which is available from the USGIN document repository (http://repository.usgin.org/uri_gin/usgin/dlio/335))for review and discussion.
 These documents outline minimum and recommended information that should be provided by system metadata, but do not proscribe a particular encoding scheme.

 System Architecture